astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 ## 2. Introduction & Motivation

 **Narrative Overview:**
 Genomic data analysis has revolutionized personalized medicine, but traditional cloud-based tools raise significant privacy concerns, with data breaches affecting millions.
-Regulatory frameworks like HIPAA and GDPR demand stringent data protection, yet many solutions require internet connectivity and external servers, limiting accessibility in low-resource or secure environments.
+Regulatory frameworks like GDPR demand stringent data protection, yet many solutions require internet connectivity and external servers, limiting accessibility in low-resource or secure environments.

 Geneknow addresses these challenges with a fully local, offline-capable platform that performs end-to-end genomic risk assessment on the user's device.
 Motivated by the need for accessible, compliant tools, Geneknow empowers users to analyze genetic variants for cancer risk without compromising privacy.